run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 ## SAML Prerequisites

-* **XML Metadata**&mdash;you must have an *XML Metadata file* retrieved from your IdP.
+**XML Metadata**&mdash;you must have an *XML Metadata file* retrieved from your IdP.
 Upload the file to a web server such that you will have a URL to the file.
 The URL must have the *XML* file extension.
 For example, to connect using Google, you must create a custom SAML App [here](https://admin.google.com/ac/apps/unified){target=_blank}, download the Metadata file, and upload it to a web server.
-* **Organization Name**&mdash;you must have a Run:ai *Organization Name*.
-This is the name that appears on the top right of the Run:ai user interface.

 ## OIDC Prerequisites